-As in Pasternak and Tieu (2022), we tested five different emoji (, , , , ,) in six different linguistic environments: plain affirmative sentences (unembedded, with no logical operators), and five embedded environments corresponding to the scope of the modal 'might', the scope of negation, and the scope of the quantifiers 'each', 'none', and 'exactly one'.
+As in Pasternak & Tieu (2022), we tested five different emoji (, , , , , , ,) in six different linguistic environments: plain affirmative sentences (unembedded, with no logical operators), and five embedded environments corresponding to the scope of the modal 'might', the scope of negation, and the scope of the quantifiers 'each', 'none', and 'exactly one'.

-The UNEMBEDDED items were as in (24), with the expectation of similar rates of endorsement of the target inferences for the target and control sentences.
+The UNEMBEDDED items were as in (24) and (25), with the expectation of a difference in endorsement rates of the target inferences for the target sentences compared to the control sentences.
 (26) provides an example of the MIGHT condition.
 The control sentence in (26b) conveys that there is a possibility that the employee steps out onto the balcony to smoke a cigarette, even if it's possible the employee might step out to do something else.
 The target sentence in (26a), on the other hand, conveys that if the employee steps out, it will be to smoke a cigarette - but not to do anything else.
 In the case of MIGHT, then, a difference could be observed between endorsement of the target inferences in the target condition vs. the control condition.

+- (26) a.
+Target sentence:

-The employee might step out onto the balcony
+- The employee might step out onto the balcony step.

+- b.
+Control sentence:

-The employee might step out onto the balcony to do this: 4
+- The employee might step out onto the balcony to do this: 4

+- c.
+Target inference: